-What started as a 6 month backpacking holiday became a 3 year sojourn around various parts of the world including this 15 month motorcycle trip .
-The trip was prompted by a painful marriage breakup (is there any other type?)
+What started as a 6 month backpacking holiday became a 3 year sojourn around various parts of the world including this 15 month motorcycle trip.

-When I first made the decision to go backpacking for 6 months was the result of marriage breakdown.
+The decision to go backpacking for 6 months was the result of marriage breakdown.
 With my new-found freedom, I decided it was now or never to “See the World”.
 Divorces are great way to throw money away, so I had really work hard for 6 months to accumulate as much cash as I could.
 I had travelled around Europe before, so I had a fair idea about what to expect and I knew backpacking for that long would be expensive.
 I still had every intention to return to my home city after the trip, but as it turned out, I never returned to live there again, and probably never will.